Timothy A. McKay: Recent work

 McKay is also passionate about amateur science; he stresses important contributions that amateurs have made to the scientific enterprise, and even considers himself a professional in a few fields and an amateur in many.
 McKay believes that science is not just about uncovering new knowledge for experts, but also about spreading that knowledge to as many people as possible.

 McKay is developing a new education software called E2Coach that uses research analytics to develop customized curriculum and study strategies for each student.
 The system uses the Michigan Tailoring System, originally developed for the Center for Health Communications Research, and is designed to benefit all students, whether average students hoping to do better, students at risk of failure, or gifted students seeking more challenging material.
 It has been pilot-tested in four introductory physics courses so far.
 This project was funded by a grant from the Next Generation Learning Challenge, funded by the Gates Foundation and Hewlett Foundation.

+Recognition

+McKay was named a Fellow of the American Physical Society in 2023, "for tireless efforts to catalyze systemic change and make STEM learning environments equitable and inclusive, as well as the use of data and technology to inform and improve STEM learning".